LISA MARIE ROGALI

 Biography

-During the 2022-23 season, Ms. Rogali debuted the roles of Princess/Lucy/Fancy Doll #1 in the World Premiere of Edward Tulane with Minnesota Opera.
-She also performed her first Hansel in Opera Birmingham’s production of Hansel & Gretel this spring.
+Ms. Rogali began her 2022–2023 season by debuting the roles of Princess, Lucy, and Fancy Doll #1 in the world premiere of Edward Tulane with Minnesota Opera.
+That spring, she performed Hansel in Opera Birmingham’s production of Hansel & Gretel.
 On the concert stage, she was featured as the alto soloist in Handel’s Messiah with the Naples Philharmonic, as well as Mozart’s Requiem with The Masterwork Chorus.
-Additionally, she performed Mahler’s Lieder eines fahrenden Gesellen with Williamsport Symphony Orchestra as part of their “Love & Romance” Concert.
-This summer, she will return to The Glimmerglass Festival to sing Stéphano in Roméo et Juliette and Paquette in Candide.
+That summer, she returned to The Glimmerglass Festival to sing Stéphano in Roméo et Juliette and Paquette in Candide.
+Opera News singled her out as a “live-wire mezzo [who] aced Stéphano’s tricky chanson.”